 - Press Ctrl + A to select all the files in the folder, then press Shift + Delete to completely delete them.

-Try running Roblox again to check if this solution has fixed Roblox error 277.
+Try running the app again to check if this solution has fixed Roblox error 277.
 Take note that deleting the game logs will also delete all your saved games and previous settings, so you’ll have to start over again.

 Solution #3: Switch to a Different Network.

 If you’re getting the error code 277 when playing Roblox, it might be related to the ports your router is using.
-Some users reported getting the error when connected to a particular network, such as their home Wi-Fi, but disappears when they switch to a different network.
+Some users reported encountering the glitch when connected to a particular network, such as their home Wi-Fi, but disappears when they switch to a different network.
+Connection error is one of the most common cause of this glitch.
 If you’re using your home or office network for playing, try switching to mobile data to see if it works.
 If it is, you might need to reconfigure the ports on your router, which will be discussed below.